 Maryland is home to various butterfly species, including the Pearl Crescent butterfly.

-These small and colorful types of butterflies in Maryland are a common sight in the state and are known for their distinctive markings and behavior.
+These small and colorful butterflies are common in Maryland and are known for their distinctive markings and behavior.

 The Pearl Crescent butterfly is a small species typically measuring 1 and 1.5 inches in wingspan.